BilalAhmadKhanKhattak/SoundFlex/README.md

 - **Unpause**: Resume playback of the paused audio.
 - **Stop**: Stop the audio playback.
 - **Volume Control**: Adjust the volume of the audio.

+##Version 1.1
+- Basic Functionality: Allows you to load, play, pause, unpause, and stop audio files.
+- Volume Control: Set volume levels directly, with checks for valid input ranges.
+- Error Handling: Basic error handling for file operations and commands.

+## What's New in Version 1.2
+- Audio File Listing: Added functionality to list all audio files in the current directory, making it easier to find and select files.
+- Volume Input Range: Adjusted volume input to accept values between 0 and 100 (converted to a range of 0.0 to 1.0 internally).
+- Enhanced User Experience: Updated command options and improved error handling for volume and file operations.

 ## Installation